Seeing my novels come to life on the screen is my biggest dream.

 The quality and depth of the lessons helped me to gain new skills rapidly.

 Sara’s delivery of course material is clear, concise, and easy to follow.
-She gives actionable, step-by-step instruction and provides the tools necessary to broaden your range.
+She gives actionable, step-by-step instructions and provides the tools necessary to broaden your range.

 The accompanying assignments are relevant and provide the blueprint for kick-starting a novel adaptation.